WWRE: Classic Rock 105.1

-On the night of March 21, 2006, WBHB-FM yet again swapped its "Classic Hits 105.1" branding/format to "Classic Rock 105.1".
+On the night of March 21, 2006, WBHB-FM dropped "Classic Hits 105.1" and became "Classic Rock 105.1".

 Rock 105.1

-On September 20, 2007, WBHB-FM segued from Classic rock to Active rock, branded as "Rock 105.1".
-Previously, while carrying both a Classic rock and Active rock format, WBHB-FM had been carrying the syndicated radio program Nights with Alice Cooper, and was then moved to WACL at 98.5 FM.
+On September 20, 2007, WBHB-FM segued from classic rock to active rock, branded as "Rock 105.1".
+As a rock station, WBHB-FM carried the syndicated radio program Nights with Alice Cooper, which later moved to WACL.

 Country Legends 105.1

-On April 1, 2008, WBHB-FM yet again changed the format from Active rock to Classic Country, branded as "Country Legends 105.1".
+On April 1, 2008, WBHB-FM changed its format from active rock to classic country, branded as "Country Legends 105.1".

 WTGD

 M. Belmont Verstandig, Inc. bought the station, which had previously been owned by Verstandig Broadcasting, and on December 1, 2008, WBHB-FM switched its callsign to WTGD.

 La Grand D

-A week later on December 9 at midnight, WTGD dropped its Classic Country format for Spanish Top 40/Regional Mexican, branded as "La Gran D" or in English, "The Great D".
-This was the first Spanish formatted station to broadcast in the Harrisonburg/Staunton market.
+A week later on December 9 at midnight, WTGD dropped its classic country format for Spanish Top 40/Regional Mexican, branded as "La Gran D" or in English, "The Great D".
+This was the first Spanish-language station to broadcast in the Harrisonburg/Staunton market.